-5. Role of Officers
+3.5.
+Role of Officers

 - a.
 Officers are subject to: - i. the Corporation's Code of Conduct for Officers; - ii.
 Standing Orders of the Court of Common Council; - iii.
 The Scheme of Delegations, Financial Regulations and Contracts Code; and, - iv. other instructions and professional guidelines relevant to their duties. - b.
 The primary role of Officers is to provide impartial advice, guidance and information to Members, and to implement promptly and efficiently the policies determined by the Court of Common Council and its various committees.
-Certain Officers have specific statutory responsibilities. - c.
+Certain Officers have specific statutory responsibilities. - a.c.
 Officers must recognise the right of Members, as elected representatives, to determine the policy of the authority and to appropriately scrutinise and challenge officer proposals and policy and service delivery, and must not act in any way to undermine that right.

-d.
+(4)d.
 Officers serve the Corporation as a whole and must carry out the work of the Corporation under the direction and control of the Court of Common Council and the properly constituted committees and sub-committees.

-6. Expectations
+4.6.
+Expectations

-- a.
-Members have a right to expect from Officers: - i. commitment to the Corporation as a whole - ii. a working partnership - iii. an understanding of, and support for, respective roles, workloads and pressures - iv. timely response to enquiries and complaints and the efficient execution of decisions - v. impartial, professional advice and guidance - vi. regular, up to date information on matters appropriate and relevant to their needs, having regard to any individual responsibilities that they have and positions they hold - vii. respect, dignity and courtesy - viii. integrity, mutual support and appropriate confidentiality - ix. not to have personal issues raised with them outside the agreed procedures - (k) that they will not use their relationship with Members to advance their personal interests or to influence decisions improperly - (l) compliance at all times with the Officer's Code of Conduct - (m) Commitment to equality, diversity and inclusion in their relationship with Members and colleagues - b.
-Officers have a right to expect from Members: - i. a working partnership - ii. an understanding of, and support for, adherence to respective roles, workloads and pressures - iii. leadership and policydirection - iv. respect, dignity and courtesy - v. integrity, mutual support and appropriate confidentiality - vi. not to be subject to bullying or to be placed under undue pressure and, in this respect, Members should have regard to the seniority of Officers in their dealings with them and should not engage junior officers indiscussions and requests more properly directed at senior officers - vii. that they will not use their relationship with Officers to advance their personal interests or to influence decisions improperly - viii. compliance at all times with the Members' Code of Conduct - ix.
+- (1)a.
+Members have a right to expect from Officers:- - (a)i. \\commitment to the Corporation as a whole - (b)ii. a working partnership - (c)iii. \\an understanding of, and support for, respective roles, workloads and pressures - (d)iv. timely response to enquiries and complaints and the efficient execution of decisions - (e)v. impartial, professional advice and guidance - regular, up to date information on matters appropriate and relevant to their needs, having regard to any individual responsibilities that they have and positions they hold they hold - (g)vii. respect, dignity and courtesy - (h)viii. integrity, mutual support and appropriate confidentiality - not to have personal issues raised with them outside the agreed procedures - (k) that they will not use their relationship with Members to advance their personal interests or to influence decisions improperly - (l) compliance at all times with the Officer's relevant Code of Conduct - (m) Commitment to equality, diversity and inclusion in their relationship with Members and colleagues - (2)b.
+Officers have a right to expect from Members:- - (a)i. a working partnership - (b)ii. an understanding of, and support for, adherence to respective roles, workloads\and pressures - (c)iii. leadership and policy direction - (d)iv. respect, dignity and courtesy - (e)v. integrity, mutual support and appropriate confidentiality - in this respect, Members should have regard to the seniority of Officers in their dealings with them andie.
+Theyand should not engage junior officers in discussions and requests more properly directed at senior officers - that they will not use their relationship with Officers to advance their personal interests or to influence decisions improperly - (h)viii. compliance at all times with the Members' relevant Code of Conduct - (i)ix.
 Commitment to equality, diversity and inclusion in their relationship with Officers and colleagues

-7. Members in the Ward Role
+5.7.
+Members in the Ward Role